The Ancient Library of Alexandria: A Must-See Destination for History Buffs

 Even the tombs of Alexander the Great and Cleopatra vanished

-Alexandria, one of the greatest cities in antiquity, was home to the Lighthouse, one of the seven wonders of the world.
-The list might be added to include the Library and the tombs of Alexander and Cleopatra.
+The Lighthouse was one of the seven wonders of the world located in Alexandria, one of the great cities of the antique world.
+The list could be extended to the Library and the tombs of Alexander and Cleopatra.

 The Library of Alexandria reborn as Bibliotheca Alexandrina